jwkidd3/sb_azure/hol/01. working-with-the-new-portal/README.md

 	<!-- > ![Tour](Images/tour.png?raw=true) -->

- 6. Select *App Service Name* option, another blade is opened which displays the options to create a new **Web app**.
-Select a URL for your Web app, for example _myMSAzureWebsite_.
+ 6. Enter an *App Service Name*.
+This will be the URL for your Web app, for example _myMSAzureWebsite_.
 Take into account that this name must be unique.
 Also fill in the **Create new App Service Plan** or **Select existing** if you already have one.

 	<!-- ![Creating the App Service Plan](Images/changing-the-web-hosting-plan.png?raw=true)

 	_Creating the App Service Plan_ -->

- 7. If you would like to change the Pricing Tier, click on the **Pricing Tier**.
-In the _Choose your pricing tier_ blade, you can choose the App Service plan that fits your needs.
+ 7. If you would like to change the Pricing Tier, click on the **App Service Plan**.
+In the _App Service Plan_ blade, you can choose the App Service plan that fits your needs or create a new one that uses a different geo location due to quotas.

 	App Service plans represent a set of features and capacity that you can share across your App Service Apps, including Web Apps.
 App Service plans support several pricing tiers (e.g. Free, Shared, Basic, Standard and Premium), each with its own capabilities.
 There are a couple of differences among these tiers.
 Plans in the Free and Shared tier provide sites with a shared infrastructure, meaning that your sites share resources with other customers' sites.
 App Service plans in the Basic, Standard and Premium tiers provider sites with a dedicated infrastructure, meaning that only the app or apps you choose to associate with this plan will be running on those resources.
 In this tier you can configure your App Service Plan to use one or more virtual machine instances.
 As we are going to use the default App Service plan, just close this blade.